India comm meeting-2

 Country: Ghana

-In 2022, we started this reforestation project in Ghana, with support from SDC.
-This project aims at improving effective ecosystems management through community landscape and agroforestry strategies.
+In 2022, we started a reforestation project in Ghana with support of SDC on improving effective ecosystems management through community landscape and agroforestry strategies.
 The aim is to conserve biodiversity, sustainably develop the ecosystem goods and services whilst enhancing sustainable utilization of Non-Timber Forest Products (NTFPs) to enhance livelihood options.

 Testimonials